kfarr/magic-matta/README.md

 <img alt="Magic Matta" src="./assets/img/header-magic-matta.png" />

-<b>Magic Matta</b> renders "magic carpet" style games and experiences for children and children at heart using physical toy "controllers" tracked with HTC Vive Trackers combined with a top-down projector display.
+<b>Magic Matta</b> renders "magic carpet" style games and experiences for children (and children at heart) using physical toy "controllers" tracked with HTC Vive Trackers combined with a top-down projector display.

 This requires special hardware to run, explained below in detail.
-This project attempts to use open-source tools such as WebXR and A-Frame where practical.
+This project attempts to use open-source tools such as WebVR and A-Frame where practical.
 (Why the name? "matta" is swedish for carpet or rug and Magic Carpet is a reserved trademark.)
 This is a work in progress and does not work easily without significant manual configuration.

 ## Pictures
 [<img width="30%" src="./docs/MAGIC-MATTA-20190620_173429.jpg" /> <img width="30%" src="./docs/MAGIC-MATTA-gray-area-showcase_06192019_13.jpg" /> <img width="30%" src="./docs/MAGIC-MATTA-gray-area-showcase_06192019_15.jpg" />](https://medium.com/@kfarr/creating-magic-matta-for-the-2019-1-gray-area-showcase-37df8f5d8aa0)